webmachinelearning/webnn/device-selection-explainer.md

 Design decisions may take the following into account:

-1. Allow the underlying platform to hint to, or ultimately choose the preferred compute device(s).
+1. Allow the underlying platform to ultimately choose the appropriate compute device(s).

 2. Allow scripts to express hints/options when creating contexts, such as preference for low power consumption, high performance (throughput), low latency, stable sustained performance, accuracy, etc.